PrivSec-dev/privsec.dev/content/os/Android Tips.md

 ### F-Droid

-F-Droid, despite being oftenly recommended in the privacy community, has various security deficiencies.
+F-Droid, despite being often recommended in the privacy community, has various security deficiencies.
 You can read more about them [here](../../apps/f-droid-security-analysis/).

 I do not recommend that you use F-Droid at all unless you have no other choice to obtain certain apps.
 In some rare cases, there may be some apps which require the F-Droid version to work properly without Google Play Services.
 If you do end up using F-Droid, I highly recommend that you avoid the official F-Droid client (which is extremely outdated and targets API level 25) and use a more modern client with seamless updates such as [NeoStore](https://github.com/NeoApplications/Neo-Store).
 You should also avoid using the official F-Droid repository as mmuch as possible and stick to the F-Droid repositories hosted by the app developers instead.